shengchaochen82/LM-Weather/README.md

 Official implementation for ``Personalized Adapter for Large Meteorology Model on Devices: Towards Weather Foundation Models``, NeurIPS 2024.

 ---
+:triangular_flag_on_post:**News** (2025.01) The datasets are currently undergoing external review and awaiting licensing.
+We are planning to update the code repo and make the data publicly available for download by early Feb.

 :triangular_flag_on_post:**News** (2024.12) The official implementation of our paper is posted, and we are still shaping our code and dataset for achieving a complete repo. ``The utilization will be released soon``.